 With high summit-reflecting waters, Ediza Lake is beautiful to behold.
 The lake is wrapped by meadows and trees and sports massive views of Mount Ritter and Banner Peak, making it a popular destination for hikers in the Ansel Adams Wilderness of Inyo National Forest.
 Starting from Agnew Meadows near Mammoth Lakes, Ediza Lake is reachable on a rewarding full day hike of over 14 miles round trip with 1,250 feet of elevation change.
 The hike incorporates short sections of Pacific Crest Trail and John Muir Trail.
 The surroundings are spectacular and Ediza Lake is a great target for backpackers trekking in the Sierra.

 The hike to Ediza Lake begins from Agnew Meadows.
 Start by following directions to Shadow Lake.
-In brief, those direction are:

-- Begin up River Trail (Pacific Crest Trail) from Agnew Meadows
+- Begin up River Trail (Pacific Crest Trail) from Agnew Meadows (0 miles)

 - Stay to the right through a junction where PCT breaks off toward Reds Meadow (0.9 miles)